 The ocean covers 70% of the earth’s surface but only 5% of it has been explored.
 We need to build bridges between scientific understanding and reaching wider audiences to fight for healthy seas, where nature flourishes and people thrive.

-Prof Garrod will talk about how communities, businesses and governments must work together for social, political and cultural change.
+Prof Garrod talks about how communities, businesses and governments must work together for social, political and cultural change.

 Politicians' promises in practice: how we're holding politicians to account to save our seas

 With Anna Gelderd, Public Affairs Manager, Marine Conservation Society